R2yH2l/NDS-Reference-Values/README.md

 # NDS-Reference-Values
-Download the zip and place NDS-Refrence-Values.exe.
+Download the zip and place NDS-Refrence-Values.exe
 In the example dir and run.